VadimTynchenko/SparkAndMapReduceExercise/Solution1_12/Exercise2/README.md

 * Output: number of occurrences of each word appearing in the input files

+#### Main difference between execrise 1 and 2 is count of input and output files

 #### Example:
 * Input:  Toy example<br />
         file for Hadoop.<br />